PlebusSupremus1234/LemonScript/README.md

 # LemonScript
 A programming language made with TypeScript.

-LemonScript is still in very heavy development, and is currently up to: Lexing Stage
+LemonScript is still in very heavy development, and is currently up to: Statement Expression Syntax Trees

 Here is a preview of how I would want LemonScript to be like:
 ```js